-Saving Phalaenopsis Orchids with Fairly Good Roots
+Saving Phalaenopsis Orchids with Fairly Good Roots & Related Advice

-Are the leaves of your phalaenopsis drooping?
 Could sucking insects be feeding on the leaves?
 Check this by using a jewelers loupe to inspect the top and particularly the underside of the leaves.
 If you see “critters” then check the American Orchid Society’s advice.

 Inspect and Possibly Repot